Cinema operator Cineworld's profit doubles

 "The UK consumer still wants to get out of the house and spend some leisure time.
 Cinema going remains and I think will continue to remain a real option for people who want to spend some leisure time," Chief Financial Officer Philip Bowcock told Reuters.

-Cineworld's acquisition of Cinema City International's movie theater business doubled the number of its cinemas to create the second largest chain in Europe.
+Cineworld's acquisition of Cinema City International's movie theatre business doubled the number of its cinemas to create the second largest chain in Europe.

 "Outlook comments are positive and suggest strong underlying momentum going into a big film year," analysts at Investec Securities wrote in a note.